17 Signs of a Condescending Person in Relationships & How to Deal

 7 ways to deal with condescending people in a relationship

 Dealing with a condescending partner can be incredibly frustrating and emotionally draining.
-Whether the behavior is subtle or obvious, it’s important to protect your self-worth and find ways to handle these moments with care.
+Whether the behavior is subtle or noticeable, it’s important to protect your self-worth and find ways to handle these moments with care.

 1. Stay calm and composed